anthem-audio/anthem/docs/index.md

 ## Project structure

-The following is an overview of the Anthem project structure:
+The following is an overview of the the folder structure in the Anthem repository:

 - **`assets`**: Contains icons and other assets used by the UI.
 The engine executable and the engine connector dynamic library are both copied here as well, as a way to include them in the Flutter build.
 - **`cpp_shared`**: Contains code that is included in multiple C++ projects within the repository.